An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Preliminary

 The benchmark aims to provide a standardized framework for evaluating and comparing different query strategies in a fair manner.
-Following \cite{GI2010,GI2011,DL2020,XZ2021}, we utilize the area under the budget curve (AUBC) as a summary metric to quantify the results of learning curves.
+Following \citep{GI2010,GI2011,DL2020,XZ2021}, we utilize the Area Under the Budget Curve (AUBC) as a summary metric to quantify the results of learning curves.
 A learning curve tracks the performance of model $\mathcal{G}$ at each round of the active learning process, typically using evaluation metrics such as accuracy.
-AUBC then provides a concise way to compare the overall performance of different learning curves of query strategies.
-Figure~\ref{fig:lc-heart} demonstrates that US-C and MCM achieve higher accuracy quickly than Uniform, corresponding to the mean AUBC of US-C ($81.57\%$) is better than MCM ($81.54\%$) and Uniform ($80.51\%$) in detail.
+AUBC provides a concise way to compare the overall performance of different learning curves of query strategies.
+Figure~\ref{fig:lc-heart} demonstrates that US, BALD, and LAL achieve higher accuracy more quickly than Uniform, corresponding to the mean AUBC of US ($85.78\%$) and BALD ($85.72\%$), which are better than LAL ($85.52\%$), Uniform ($84.77\%$), and Core-Set ($84.47\%$) in detail.
+Furthermore, we report the accuracy of the task-oriented model under different labeled data sizes and data utilization rates of the query strategy for more detail.